Reclaim Your Time: Top Working From Home Tips

 There are a lot of myths about remote work, especially when it comes to productivity, that might have you hounding your remote employees even after all this time.
 But that’s just what they are—myths.
 If you’ve hired the right people, trained them well, and given them the right tools to do their jobs, it’s also in their best interest to keep performing well.

-So if you’re seeing issues or hiccups in your processes, maybe it’s time to change them, especially if the processes you had in place in the office are more trouble than they’re worth in a work-from-home scenario.
-Lean into your productivity tools for project management, communication, and time tracking to help your employees be more productive and independent and help you feel less like a nanny.
+Lean into your productivity tools for project management, communication, and managing work from home.
+This will help your employees be more productive and independent, and help you feel less like a nanny.

-According to the NBER study on the impact of COVID-19 on work, employees are sitting through more meetings and with more people in those meetings.
+According to research on the impact of hybrid working, employees are sitting through more meetings and with more people in those meetings.
 Certainly, collaboration is key when working remotely, and some of these meetings might be replacing more impromptu conversations that would otherwise take place in person in the office.

 But just like conversations at work might veer into the personal realm, leave room for people to be, well, people.
 Your employees’ workspace doesn’t include coworkers anymore, so they can’t have those casual conversations at the coffee machine or walking around the office.
 These simple interactions aren’t just nice distractions; they build camaraderie and solidarity.